agentauthco/agentauth/README.md

 ### MCP Client Configuration

-As an MCP client user, you will be using the [`@agentauth/mcp`](./packages/agentauth-mcp) package.
-See the README there for more details.
+As an MCP client user, you will be using the [`@agentauth/mcp`](https://github.com/agentauthco/mcp-gateway) package.
+See the repository for full installation and setup details.

 1. **Generate your agent's `AgentAuth Token`: